frankencode/Owlux/README.md

 ./install_pi_11.sh
 ```

-The build process takes about 20min on a Pi 400.
+The build process takes about 20min on a Raspberry Pi 400.

 **Please make sure that you have proper cooling if you are using a different Raspberry Pi!**